 I apply my concealer always with this.
 I think it’s the best tool for this task.
 It’s also a winner for foundation and for powder too.
 Honestly, if you haven’t tried this magical makeup sponge yet, I urge you to.

-I apply the powder with this.
+I apply the powder under my eyes with a tapered pointy brush like this.
 It’s just the perfect shape for my eyes and the bristles are soft, so it’s gentle for my eye area.

 Sometimes, when my dark circles are super dark and super blue, I use a bit of orange lipstick under my concealer.
 Lipstick is great for dark circles – I recommend something, that’s not matte, so you get that creamy and nourishing feel on your skin.
 It’s great, if your skin is dry and you don’t want to add a ton of product under your eyes.
 With lipstick you need the tiniest amount, so you get a thin layer.
 If I do this, my combo is orange lipstick + NARS Vanilla on top.